gh2hq/gh2/docs/introduction.md

 <a href="https://github.com/charming-art/charming/blob/master/examples/barchart.py"><img src="https://raw.githubusercontent.com/charming-art/public-files/master/barchart.png" /></a>

-There is a bar chart for mock data about covid-19 virus created by Lighght.
+There is a bar chart for mock data about covid-19 virus created by gh2.
 Instead of only using green for the curve, red for the confirm, gray for the dead, it also use 🌈 to express happiness and hopefulness, use 🦠 to strengthen the warning, and use ☠️ to show sadness and fear.
 They are indeed make this chart more vivid and unforgettable.

 ### Flexible but easy

-Lighght is born for Character Terminal Art, so only a small part of APIs are related to ASCII Art.
+gh2 is born for Character Terminal Art, so only a small part of APIs are related to ASCII Art.
 Its power focus more on drawing some basic shapes such as *line*, *rectangle*, *circle*, *bezier curve*, *custom shape*, etc. or apply some transformations including *rotate*, *translate*, *scale* and *shear*.

 | [Primitives](https://github.com/charming-art/charming/blob/master/tests/test_shape_primitives.py) | [Transforms](https://github.com/charming-art/charming/blob/master/tests/test_transform.py) | [Custom Shapes](https://github.com/charming-art/charming/blob/master/tests/test_shape_vertex.py) |
 | :--: | :--: | :--: |
 |<img src="https://raw.githubusercontent.com/charming-art/public-files/master/primitives.png" />|<img src="https://raw.githubusercontent.com/charming-art/public-files/master/transforms.png"/>|<img src="https://raw.githubusercontent.com/charming-art/public-files/master/vertex.png" /> |

 In other words, it is very flexible.
-Sometimes being flexible usually means complex usage and steep learning curve because of its flexibility, but it is not true in Lighght.
+Sometimes being flexible usually means complex usage and steep learning curve because of its flexibility, but it is not true in gh2.

-Thanks to Processing and P5js, they have already introduced a intuitive way of coding to the public.
-Lighght makes full use of that and provide similar APIs with them, so you can code in Lighght just like code in Processing or P5js if you are familiar with them.
+Thanks to Processing and P5js, they have already introduced a intuitive way of coding to the public. gh2 makes full use of that and provide similar APIs with them, so you can code in gh2 just like code in Processing or P5js if you are familiar with them.

 | Static Mode | Active Mode |
 | :--: | :--: |